coopdanger/ppm-specification/draft-ppm-protocol.md

 handle very large batches of reports, this process can be performed incrementally.
 To aggregate a set of reports, the leader sends a sequence of requests to the helper, the first of which contains the helper's encrypted input shares.
-After a number of successful requests, both aggregators have recovered shares of a set of valid inputs.
+After a number of successful requests, the aggregators have recovered shares of a set of valid inputs.

 The structure of the aggregation flow is determined by the VDAF [VDAF] being